ally-petitt/ally-petitt/content/posts/2024-07-05_Emulating-With-NVRAM.md

 My hypothesis was that since `nvram_set()` was not defined in the `libnvram-faker.so` library that we created, it was being imported from `libnvram.so`.
 In turn, `FUN_00012420` is called which attempts to open `/dev/nvram` and fails (since the kernel module for `/dev/nvram` does not exist), printing our error message.

-To verify that this is the case, I once again patched `nvram-faker.c`, but this time I implemented a preliminary definition for `nvram_set` and observe whether the error from before is still present.
+To verify that this is the case, I once again patched `nvram-faker.c`, but this time I implemented a preliminary definition for `nvram_set` and observed whether the error from before is still present.

 The following is what I added to `nvram-faker.c`: